Angelix1/Dishub/README.md

 `Edit` function for simplify on editing message using `setTimeout`

 ![Code](https://cdn.discordapp.com/attachments/828007782221479946/863120884416118834/unknown.png)

-`message` = The message that will be edited
+1. `message` = The message that will be edited.
-`content` = The content of next message or message tht will be replace to `time` = Time to wait till next edits
+2. `content` = The content of next message or message tht will be replace to.
+3. `time` = Time to wait till next edits.

 ```js
 Edit(message, content, time[ miliseconds ])